Search FAQs

 -

-You can apply to magnet, magnet cluster, and open enrollment schools (Choice Schools), which select students through a computerized lottery, and you can apply to Selective Enrollment Schools, which select students through a testing process.
+You can apply to magnet, magnet cluster, dual language, and open enrollment schools (Choice Schools), which select students through a computerized lottery, and you can apply to Selective Enrollment Schools, which select students through a testing process.

 - Selective Enrollment Elementary Schools consist of four programs: Academic Centers, Classical Schools, Regional Gifted Centers, and Regional Gifted Center for English Learners.